Nemwel-Boniface/Talanta-Mtaani/README.md

 # Talanta Mtaani

 > "Talanta Mtaani" is a mock project I have done for my Microverse portal module.
+The project is about a music competition that aims to help the underprevileged young people to showcase their talents.
+With the hope that they will get a platform to sign deals and start producing professional music.
 > The project consists of two pages:
 - Home page
 - About page